Jayanth-MKV/email-checker-mcp/README.md

 - **📱 Responsive Design**: Works on desktop and mobile devices
 - **⚡ Fast Processing**: Optimized for handling large email lists
 - **🛡️ Error Handling**: Robust error handling and timeout management
+- **🔌 MCP Foundation**: Designed as a starting point for MCP server development

+## 🎯 Model Context Protocol (MCP) Vision

+This project serves as a foundation for building an email-checker-mcp server that will:

+- **🤖 AI Integration**: Provide email validation capabilities to AI models
+- **📡 Protocol Compliance**: Follow MCP specifications for seamless integration
+- **🔧 Tool Exposure**: Expose email validation functions as MCP tools
+- **📊 Structured Responses**: Return validation results in MCP-compatible formats
+- **🔗 Model Connectivity**: Enable AI models to validate emails in real-time

 ## 🚀 Quick Start